RainerEmrich/build-lool/README.md

 You may use these packages to install libreoffice online in /opt/lool or you may use the single package for simple installation: lool-poco-1.7.7-core-cp-5.1-17-online-2.0.2-3.tar.xz

+If you change source versions after a first build, only the necessary components are rebuild.